This is the INTERNET GUIDE TO SHORT WALKS IN VICTORIA!

 the large Dandenong Valley Parklands.

-often visited, which have been discovered from careful research of Melway's and other maps, personal observation, perusal
+are not often visited, which have been discovered from careful research of Melway's and other maps, personal observation,

-of the comprehensive Park and Track Notes issued by Parks Vic and
+perusal of the comprehensive Park and Track Notes issued by

-DSE, examination of hard-to-get publications, and contacts with Shire Councils, Bushwalking Clubs and activity-based organizations.
+Parks Vic and DSE, examination of hard-to-get publications, and contacts with Shire Councils, Bushwalking Clubs, activity-based

-Site Navigation.Clicking on the desired link on the
+Navigation.Clicking on the desired link on the Navigation Bar

-walk shows distance from Melbourne, length, duration, features, date completed, general notes, a link to Track Notes
+walk shows distance from Melbourne, length, duration, features, date completed, general notes.
+Some have links to Track

-(or Map) issued by Parks Victoria or other agencies, and a link to the Photo Album for that
+Notes (or Maps) issued by Parks Victoria or other agencies, and links to the relevant Photo Album

 The Photo Albums have